ob1dev/Sitecore-Azure-Content/articles/how-to-deploy-sitecore-72-solution-to-microsoft-azure-cloud-service-using-visual-studio.md

    </ServiceDefinition>
    ```

-8. Include the default Sitecore files, directories and subdirectories from the `\Website` directory into the project:
+8. In the **ASP.NET Web Application** project, include the default Sitecore files, directories and subdirectories:

    For a **Content Delivery** environment:
    - \App_Browsers